 The first half (southern section) of Young Building (now Lawther Point East) opened.
 Residents living in the Oak Cliff location moved to W. Lawther Drive.

 The second half (northern section) of Young Building (now Lawther Point East) was completed.

 The Miller Building (now Lawther Point West) was added, increasing the Health Center services for up to 244 residents.

-The Julian Thomas Center opened with 53 one and two-bedroom apartments for Independent Living.
+The Julian Thomas Center (now The Thomas) opened with 53 one and two-bedroom apartments for Independent Living.

-Asbury Place, a 3-story building with 78 one and two-bedroom apartments for Independent Living was completed.
+Asbury Place (now The Asbury), a 3-story building with 78 one and two-bedroom apartments for Independent Living was completed.

 Home and Community-Based Services were initiated, and Home Healthcare Services were made available to residents.

 A partnership with Baylor HealthCare System was formed through the opening of a clinic on campus.

 The concept and vision for the Learning and Cultural Arts Center (now, The Point) began with the implementation of programs designed for seniors and the surrounding community.
 Senior computer classes, support groups, mature driving program, fitness classes, art classes and lecture series are all now part of this vision.

 CC Young became the only facility in Dallas (and one of only four in Texas) to be awarded accreditation with the Continuing Care Accreditation Commission.
 Ppened one of the first Adult Day Centers in Dallas providing respite for families caring for persons with dementia and Alzheimer’s Disease.